Kelly, appearing with Denning, slams 'immoral' blockade of Kansas Medicaid expansion

 As the standoff over abortion and Medicaid continues, the growing focus on expansion suggests amendment supporters have made little progress in flipping votes.

 When the House voted on the amendment last month, it fell four votes short of the two-thirds support needed to send it a statewide ballot.
-No Democrat backed the measure and four
+No Democrat backed the measure and four Republicans were opposed.
+The Senate has already passed it.

 "Those four votes are not moving anywhere," Denning said.